Why is it important to protect your tattoo from the sun?

 - UV radiation exposure rises in high-altitude settings (mountains),hastening ink degradation.

-💡Extra Tip:In high-exposure environments(beach, mountains), put on extra sunscreen and cover your tattoo whenever possible.
+💡<Pro Tip:In high-exposure environments(beach, mountains), put on extra sunscreen and cover your tattoo whenever possible.

 Health Risks: UV Penetration and Tattooed Skin

-Sun exposure isn’t solely an issue for tattoo fading — it impacts skin health too.
+Sun exposure isn’t solely an issue for tattoo fading, it impacts skin health too.

 1. Higher Risk of Skin Cancer